-- Novel role of TRPV4/eNOS signaling in endothelial permeability regulation during lung transplant injury.
-The aim of this project is to pinpoint the contributory role of calcium sensitive transient receptor potential vanilloid 4 (TRPV4) channels on the pulmonary endothelium to regulate leukocyte trafficking during lung transplant injury.
+- Pannexin-1/TRPV4/eNOS signaling in endothelial permeability regulation during lung transplant injury.
+The aim of this project is to pinpoint the contributory role of Pannexin-1 ATP release in activating DAMPs and calcium sensitive transient receptor potential vanilloid 4 (TRPV4) channels on the pulmonary endothelium to regulate leukocyte trafficking during lung transplant injury.

 The Atkinson laboratory studies innate and adaptive immune mechanisms in solid organ transplantation.
 The laboratory has focused over recent years on understanding how donor injuries and recipient pre-transplant immunity contribute the development of early graft injury, ischemia reperfusion injury, and both acute and chronic rejection.
 These mechanistic studies have led to the development of novel rodent models of donor brain death, donation after cardiac death, ex-vivo perfusion, and the development of targeted therapeutics to treat the donor and recipients.
 Our laboratory uses state of the art in-vitro techniques and immunological assays in concert with rodent and large animal models of lung transplantation to explore the immunological mechanisms that promote graft injury.
 Ongoing lung transplant projects are summarized: